lupyuen/lupyuen.github.io/src/debug.md

 This means that our Rust Function `main` will be called when the firmware starts, after initialising the registers and RAM. ([More details](https://github.com/rust-embedded/riscv-rt/blob/master/asm.S))

-(The return type "`-> !`" means that the function will loop forever, never returniung)
+(The return type "`-> !`" means that the function will loop forever, never returning)

 ## Fetch the Peripheral Registers